 Birth 1: induced and emergency caesar

-I was pumped about giving birth naturally.
+I was excited about giving birth naturally.
 I thought I had a high pain threshold (ha!) and even read up on techniques to help with labour.
 But alas, it was not to be.
 I was borderline pre-eclampsia with high blood pressure, which prompted my doctor to induce me a few days before I was due.
-Following this I had my waters manually broken (OWW!!), a hormone drip, went into labour (OWWW!), had gas, an epidural; and after all that my baby was stuck and in distress so it was on to the operating table for an emergency c-section.
+Following this, I had my waters manually broken (OUCH!!), a hormone drip, went into labour (OUCH!), had gas, an epidural; and after all that, my baby was stuck and in distress so it was on to the operating table for an emergency c-section.

 Pros: Everyone came out of the experience alive and healthy.
 My recovery was fairly good (except for an infection – see below) and I found everyone at the hospital very caring and sensitive because of what I had been through.
 I also felt pleased that I had given labour a good crack despite the end result.

-Cons: It was disappointing to go through all that action to then just be cut open (even though it was the safest option).
-The hormone drip (and heart monitor around the belly) really restricted my movement and brought on labour faster and harder than in a normal delivery.
-Plus all the pre-labour procedures felt a bit unnatural.
+Cons: It was disappointing to go through all that action to then just be cut open, even though it was the safest option.
+The hormone drip (and heart monitor around the belly) really restricted my movement and brought on labour faster and harder than a natural labour.
 My c-section was also longer than normal (my baby had to be pulled up the birth canal) and ‘rougher’ which contributed to a very painful and debilitating infection a week later.

 Birth 2: VBAC (‘natural’ delivery)

 Ding ding!
-Round 2 – step up to the arena vagina!
-Most people who have a c-section opt for another as there is possibly a reason why the birth was difficult first time around, however despite my husband’s doubts I was down like a clown for a VBAC (vaginal birth after caesarean).
+Round 2 – step up to the arena, vagina!
+Most people who have had an emergency c-section opt for a planned c-section next time round as there was possibly a reason why the birth was difficult first time around.
+However, despite my husband’s doubts, I was down like a clown for a VBAC (vaginal birth after caesarean).
 My doctor gave it the thumbs up and so baby number two came into the world vaginally.

-Cons: My delivery was the most painful thing I have EVER experienced.
+Cons: My delivery was the most painful thing I have ever experienced.
 My epidural didn’t work and I lost the ability to communicate.
 I wanted to die, seriously.
 Obviously not all women experience natural birth like this; however I do have a retroverted womb, smallish hips and produce very large babies which might be why it was so bad for me.
 My recovery was also horrific.
 Vaginal tears were the least of my worries, I had haemorrhoids the size of Texas which meant standing or even sitting for ages afterwards was painful (blood rushes to the area).
-The hospital staff also hardly checked on me (because natural births are easier than c-sections right?) so it was no wonder I cried when I had to go home.
+The hospital staff also hardly checked on me (because natural births are easier than c-sections right?) so, of course I cried when I had to go home.